SenorAgosto/Dot-pp/README.md

 # Dot++

 A small library for reading DOT graph files and serializing graphs into DOT files.
+We support a subset of DOT:

+- we don't support subgraphs
+- we don't support position attributes
+- we require an semicolon at the end of each line

 ### Use